rallg/novelette/README.md

 After 2024 is released, it may be uploaded.
 Then I can be sure that any inadequacies are not frozen into the end of 2023, or the 2024 ISO.

-Update, March 11, 2024: TeXlive 2024 will be released this week.
+Update, March 17, 2024: TeXlive 2024 has been released.
 It will take awhile before I can test against it, and make final modifications.

 Novelette is intended for one thing only: Printed (to paper book) popular